We provide individualized training to consumers. How do we report the data?

 Does the ICT training count only if the participants are IT professionals?

-Participants are usually representatives of technology and are individuals who interacted with the AT program primarily for purposes related to accessible technology (using computers, software, websites, telecommunications, office equipment, and media).
-This category can include technology experts such as computer programmers, web and application developers, information technology professionals and procurement officials, e.g. the owner of a web consulting business; a university director of Information Technology.
+Participants are usually representatives of technology and are individuals who interacted with the AT Act Program primarily for purposes related to accessible technology (using computers, software, websites, telecommunications, office equipment, and media).
+This category can include technology experts such as computer programmers, web and application developers, information technology professionals and procurement officials, e.g., the owner of a web consulting business; a university director of Information Technology.
 In some cases, participants may fall into other categories such as education (for example, the teacher who runs the “computer club” at the high school; graduate students in computer sciences).
 Whether your training “counts” as ICT training depends not so much on the topic or the identity of the participants, but whether the training is designed to result in meeting the performance measure requirements.

 What if our program does not have staff that are skilled in this topic area?